hyperdxio/hyperdx/README.md

 features in the future.
 In the meantime, we're highly aligned with Gitlab's [stewardship model](https://handbook.gitlab.com/handbook/company/stewardship/).

+## Frequently Asked Questions

+#### How to suppress all logs from HyperDX itself ?

+To suppress logs of a service, you can comment out the 'HYPERDX_API_KEY' environment variable in the docker-compose.yml file.
+Logs mainly come from `app`, `api` and `miner` services.
+The alternative is to set the `HYPERDX_LOG_LEVEL` environment variable to `error` to only log errors.

 ## Contact

 - [Open an Issue](https://github.com/hyperdxio/hyperdx/issues/new)